 We have created an E-Book with conclusions, recommendations and design proposals based on the feedback from the public which you can download here.
 The aim is to help local authorities make the best use of their limited resources and developers create the most successful new green spaces.
 By reimagining the future of London’s parks as places to exercise, socialise, relax and enjoy in safety.

 The project is a collaboration between a diverse group of organisations that share one thing in common, a deep interest in the future of London’s green spaces.
-Joining the City of London Corporation, who own parks and commons from Hampstead Heath to Epping Forest, are the urban design teams of the London Collective and Dar Group, Siemens Smart Infrastructure, London National Park City, Commonplace and the mental health charity the Frank Bruno Foundation.
+Joining the City of London Corporation, who own parks and commons from Hampstead Heath to Epping Forest, are the urban design teams of The LDN Collective and Dar Group, Siemens Smart Infrastructure, London National Park City, Commonplace and the mental health charity the Frank Bruno Foundation.

 Here is a testimonial from Ascha Pedersen, Founder & CEO at Wild Streets.
 Please do get in touch if you would like us to offer similar support.